MoonDevelopmentsLLC/AstalaMail/README.md

         Click Add Hosts

-        Select your provider or load a custom one.
+        Select your provider or load a custom one

-        Authenticate via OAuth2 or enter credentials securely. -WIP-

     Customize Layout:

-        Pin frequently used folders/providers.

         Rename any space or host

-🧩 Technical Overview

--WIP-

 ❓ FAQ